 What is the Sustainable Apparel Coalition?

 The Sustainable Apparel Coalition (SAC) is a non-profit alliance in the industries of apparel, footwear, and textiles.
-It includes over 250 brands, suppliers, retailers, service providers, trade associations, nonprofits, NGOs, and academic institutions.
+It includes over 280 brands, suppliers, retailers, service providers, trade associations, nonprofits, NGOs, and academic institutions, in 36 countries.

 How Did They Launch?

 Today, more than 10,000 factories abide by the regulations of the Sustainable Apparel Coalition.
 This way, they are able to protect their local communities and improve their social impact.
-Definitely an inspiring achievement when we really need it.
+This is definitely an inspiring achievement when we really need it.

 But do you know what’s even more inspiring?
 Knowing that all of this started with just two companies: Patagonia and Walmart.